Personal Injury Lawyer Serving Victims of Maritime and Oil Rig Injuries in New Orleans

 When a loved one dies or gets seriously injured on an oil or gas rig, family members may wonder what options are available for them to recover compensation.

-A representative of the deceased’s estate can file a wrongful death claim on behalf of the loved one or the victim, if living, can file a Jones Act Claim in certain situations.
+A representative of the deceased’s estate can file a wrongful death claim on behalf of the loved one or the victim.
+If living, the victim can file a Jones Act Claim in certain situations.
 Loved ones who might receive compensation include the surviving spouse, children, parents, life partners, and other financial dependents affected by the worker’s death.

-The compensation for these types of claims will vary depending on the party requesting damages, and the negligence of the oil rig.
+The compensation for these types of claims will vary depending on the party requesting damages.

 Contact a New Orleans Oil Rig Accident Lawyer Today!